Windsor Township, Berks County, Pennsylvania: Recreation

-The Appalachian National Scenic Trail passes through the township, and the portions of the Pennsylvania State Game Lands Number 106 is located in the northern part of the township.
-Kaercher Creek Park is located in the township adjacent to Hamburg.
+The Appalachian National Scenic Trail passes through the township, and the portions of the Pennsylvania State Game Lands Number 106 is located in the northern part.
+Kaercher Creek Park is located adjacent to Hamburg.

 Transportation

-As of 2011, there were 53.29 mi of public roads in Windsor Township, of which 16.50 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 36.79 mi were maintained by the township.
+As of 2011, there were 53.29 mi of public roads in Windsor Township, of which 16.50 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 36.79 mi were maintained by the town itself.

-Interstate 78 and U.S. Route 22 pass through the township concurrently along William Penn Highway, following a southwest-northeast alignment through the middle of the township, but the nearest exits are in neighboring Hamburg and Greenwich Township.
-Pennsylvania Route 61 follows Pottsville Pike along a north-south alignment across the southwestern corner of the township.
-Pennsylvania Route 143 follows Dreibelbis Road along a north-south alignment across the southeastern corner of the township.
+Interstate 78 and U.S. Route 22 pass through the area concurrently along William Penn Highway.
+It follows a southwest–northeast alignment through the middle of the township, but the nearest exits are in neighboring Hamburg and Greenwich Township.
+Pennsylvania Route 61 follows Pottsville Pike along a north–south alignment across the southwestern corner of the township.
+Moreover, Pennsylvania Route 143 follows Dreibelbis Road along a north–south alignment across the southeastern corner of the township.